Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 Rx Green Root is extremely concentrated, making it a way better value than competing root boosters, and it has an exceptionally long shelf life.

-For those of you using coco coir (or who would use it except that most coco coir substrate is contaminated or creates toxicity and/or nutrients elements lockout and other problems) the good news is Rx Green makes a diverse line of coco coir products.
+For those of you using coco coir (or who would use it except that most coco coir substrate is contaminated or creates toxicity and/or nutrients elements lockout and other problems) Rx Green makes a diverse line of coco coir products.

 Why We’re Telling You About Rx Green Technologies